All About Fostering

 Children and young people can enter foster care for many different reasons.
 Sometimes their birth parent may be struggling with illness, need some extra support or their home may not be safe.

-Some children and young people are not able to return home and the local authority assumes the responsibility for the child or young person and finding a family for them to live with.
+Some children and young people are not able to return home and the local authority assumes the responsibility for the child or young person and finding a foster home for them to live with.

 Other times, families just need a little time to resolve difficult situations and the children or young person need to be somewhere safe whilst they are.